medplum/medplum/packages/docs/docs/billing/insurance-eligibility-checks.md

 Because it is so common, these types of requests are defined by the [X12 Service Type Codes](https://x12.org/codes/service-type-codes) in **service code 30**.
 This service type is "Plan Coverage and General Benefits", and checks for active basic coverage.

-Two common use cases for this service type are checking a new patient's coverage is active and has general benefits and checking coverage directly prior to a visit, to ensure that the policy has not changed and the patient is still covered.
+Two common use cases for this service type are:

+- Checking that a new patient's coverage is active and has general benefits.
+- Checking coverage directly prior to a visit to ensure that the policy has not changed and the patient is still covered.

 Finally, checking that insurance covers a specific service type adds a third layer to an eligibility check.
 These are done to ensure that a patient is covered for more complex care.
 It is recommended to use the [X12 Service Type Codes](https://x12.org/codes/service-type-codes) to illustrate the type of care that is being checked.